microsoft/BuildTourHack/stories/2/223_AppServices.md

 #### Add the XAML ui page that will communicate with the App Service

 * Add a new XAML page to Microsoft.Knowzy.UWP project.
-Name the page AppServiceTest.
+Name the page AppServiceTest.xaml.

 * Add some XAML UI elements to AppServiceTest.xaml